 - ½ tsp of cinnamon

 - 1 shot of espresso, or ⅓ cup of strong coffee

-- First, combine your milk, chaga powder, honey, and chosen spices (and coffee if using) in a small saucepan.
+- First, combine your milk, chaga powder (or open up the chaga capsules and compost the casing if using them), honey, and chosen spices (and coffee if using) in a small saucepan.

 - Add to a low-medium heat and allow to warm and simmer.